It’s usually the crims who confess, but as Jeremy Smith reports, this time it’s a Judge.

 It’s usually criminal lawyers who write, but not now

+If you ask a criminal defense lawyer, it is they who write.
 It’s also unusual for a judge to publish a memoir – more commonly these come from high powered criminal lawyers.

 The conflict implicit in a courtroom drama is a staple of television series and movies, and features daily in news reports.
 But these normally focus on the lawyers, the witnesses and the defendants.